 Financial aid grants for students may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care) or childcare.

-The amount that will be issued to you is: $1,400.
-The college will begin to issue these funds on Friday, October 15th, 2021 at noon, and you should expect to see them within 10 business days, depending on your current refund preference.
-Please verify your payment method prior to this date.
+The amount that will be issued to you is: $800.
+The college will begin to issue these funds on Wednesday, December 14th, 2022, and you should expect to see them within 10 business days, depending on your current refund preference.
+Please verify your refund preference prior to this date.

 If you have questions about the tax implications, please contact a tax professional.
 However, these funds are considered untaxable.